-Conflicts of Interest
+Conflicts of Interest -

 Financial Professionals may benefit from a recommendation to the client.
-Some Financial Advisors may make an extra commission by recommending certain products, sharing agreements with product sponsors, and/or through proprietary trading.
+Some Financial Advisors may make extra commission by recommending certain products, sharing agreements with product sponsors, and/or through proprietary trading.
+AWM does not engage in any of these practices.

-Do you or your financial professional have a legal or disciplinary history?
+Do you or your financial professional have legal or disciplinary history?